Gigaspaces/xap-docs/site/content/xap120adm/network-multicast.markdown

 The word "multicast" is typically used to refer to IP Multicast, the implementation of the multicast concept on the IP routing level, where routers create optimal spanning tree distribution paths for data grams sent to a multicast destination address in realtime.
 However, there are also other implementations of the multicast distribution strategy listed below.
 (Source - wikipedia: [http://en.wikipedia.org/wiki/Multicast](http://en.wikipedia.org/wiki/Multicast)).

-GigaSpaces uses multicast in the following cases:
+XAP uses multicast in the following cases:

-- [When deploying to the service grid]({{%currentjavaurl%}}/deploying-onto-the-service-grid.html) GigaSpaces XAP uses multicast to discover the [Lookup Service](./network-lookup-service-configuration.html ), and register their proxies.
+- [When deploying to the service grid]({{%currentjavaurl%}}/deploying-onto-the-service-grid.html) XAP uses multicast to discover the [Lookup Service](./network-lookup-service-configuration.html ), and register their proxies.
 - Clients use multicast to discover the [Lookup Service](./network-lookup-service-configuration.html ) and look up a matching service proxy (such as the space).

-{{% tip "What should I do in order to determine if multicast is enabled on my environment? "%}}
+**What should I do in order to determine if multicast is enabled on my environment?**<br>
 Refer to the [How to Determine Whether Multicast is Available](./network-multicast-is-available.html) section for more details.
-{{% /tip %}}

 To enable the important capabilities above, you should enable multicast on machines running clients, spaces or services.

-{{% tip "What should I do if I can't enable multicast? "%}}
+**What should I do if I can't enable multicast?**

 - If you cannot enable multicast in your environment, you can use unicast discovery to allow services and clients to locate the Lookup Service.
 - Space cluster replication uses unicast by default.
 You should use multicast replication when having more than 10 clients acting as replica spaces per target space.
-{{% /tip %}}

 {{% note %}}
 In case you want to **disable the Jini Lookup Service Multicast announcements** please refer to [this](./network-lookup-service-configuration.html#Multicast Settings) section in the Wiki.